 What I first thought was my reactive hypoglycemia, then thought was my PPPD, was, in fact, neither.
 The culprit for all my recent extreme problems was simply the fact I’d started using nicotine e-liquid to help me stay awake.

 I never would have worked this out if I hadn’t decided to run these health experiments on myself to try to figure out what was going on.

 I still have both reactive hypoglycemia and PPPD, and using my laptop does make my PPPD slightly worse, but nothing I can’t handle.
 If I have a hypo, then eventually anything I do slowly gets worse, which includes using a laptop.

 But normally I’m fairly asymptomatic with my reactive hypoglycemia until I’m suddenly hit with feelings like I’m going to vomit or pass out.
 Sometimes I get a warning sign that this coming when I suddenly develop foggy thinking, which I can literally feel happen.

 Only the introduction of nicotine e-liquid made it so it was impossible to do anything at all.
 I don’t know if it was exclusively the nicotine, or how it interacted with my other two conditions, but it clearly is the most important cause of the recent problems I’ve been having.

 If you’ve become unwell, either mentally or physically, it can be useful to keep a record of things that have changed, triggers that might exist, when you eat, sleep, etc. to help you work out what might be a factor.

 Doing this little test helped me figure out something that had drastically reduced my quality of life.

-One last test I would like to do, and that’s to see if I can drink sugar free drinks without a crash (hypo).
-A crash I had been assuming with due to drinking something sweet that didn’t have any sugar.
+One last test I would like to do, and that’s to see if I can drink sugar-free drinks without a crash (hypo).
+A crash I had been assuming was due to drinking something sweet that didn’t have any sugar.
 But now seems likely that was also due to using nicotine e-liquid.